borland/AzBackup/README.md

 # AzBackup
 This is a macOS Utility to backup files to Azure Blob storage.

-I wrote it in about 5 hours, and half of that was figuring out how to get Combine to do what I wanted to and compiling the Azure iOS Storage SDK for macOS and modern Xcode correctly.
+I originally wrote it to play with Combine and the Azure Storage SDK.

 My main motivation was that I hit the 200gb limit on the free version of CloudBerry Backup, which is what I was using previously.
 A sensible person (or a company with discretionary budget) would simply pay the $50 USD for the pro version, however this kind of thing is a bit of fun and I can save $50.
 You should probably use CloudBerry Backup instead of this as well :-)